 Adding/Dropping AFTER the Add/Drop Deadline

 RaPS does not process add/drop requests after the add/drop deadline has passed.
 Any class change request after the deadline needs to be sent directly to the GSM Registrar.
-Late adds/drops are considered an exception and will have to be reviewed.
-The $110 registration penalty fee applies to all requests made after the add/drop deadline.
+Any request following the add/drop deadline is considered an exception and will have to be reviewed.
+The $125 (up to $250) registration penalty fee applies to all requests made after the add/drop deadline.

 Registration groups are designated to allow students with higher unit totals (and closer to completing their degree) to enroll in courses first.
 Additional registration groups will follow in descending order of unit totals.
-All students are notified by email before registration starts the date they are eligible to register.
+All students are notified by email before registration starts the date they are opened for registration.
 All registration group dates are listed in the registration instructions of each program, respectively.